MinecraftForge/Documentation/docs/utilities/recipes.md

 Shaped and shapeless crafting
 -----------------------------
 Within this section we will take a closer look on the differences between defining a shaped and a shapeless crafting recipe.
-Please read both sections carefully as I won't explain the same keywords twice when they can be used within both recipe types!

 ### Shaped crafting
 Shaped recipes require the `pattern` and `key` keywords.
 A pattern defines the slot an item must appear in using placeholder characters.
 You can choose whatever character you want to be a placeholder for an item.
 Keys on the other hand define what items are to be used instead of the placeholders.
 A key is defined by a placeholder character and the item.